isoboye24/isoboye24/README.md

 ##🙋‍♂️ About me

+## I'm from Nigeria, currently living in Germany.
+I'm a huge fan of C# .NET, PHP, Node.js, Typescript, open-source and writing testable software.
+When I'm not crushing bugs or building dreams, I can be found playing table tennis, football, lifting weights and spending time with my beautiful wife Nataliia.

+🔭 I’m currently working on AI content generation SaaS with Laravel 12 & ChatGPT API.

 <!--
 **isoboye24/isoboye24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.